An SQL text by Erland Sommarskog, SQL Server MVP.

 | ||||||||||||||||

-| spid_ | This is the spid column repeated for convenience.
+spid_ | This is the spid column repeated for convenience.
 However, there is one case where this column will be NULL, and that is when the session appears in sys.dm_tran_locks only.
 In this case, only the first spid column has the value. | ||||||||||||||||

-| trnopts | Lists transaction-related SET options with values that deviate from the default settings.
+trnopts | Lists transaction-related SET options with values that deviate from the default settings.
 There are three fields.
-The first reflects SET TRANSACTION ISOLATION LEVEL.
+The first of them reflects SET TRANSACTION ISOLATION LEVEL.
 The value can be any of Read uncommitted, Repeatable read, Serializable, Snapshot and Unspecified.
-(As for the latter value, I don't know what it is, but it's listed in Books Online) When the isolation level is the default Read Committed, nothing is listed. | ||||||||||||||||
+(As for the latter value, I don't know what it is, but it's listed in Books Online) When the isolation level is the default Read Committed, nothing is listed.
+The second field reflects SET LOCK_TIMEOUT, and displays the lock timeout prefixed with LT=.
+If no lock timeout is set (= -1) this is not displayed.
+The third field is for SET DEADLOCK_PRIORITY and displays the chosen priority prefixed by DP=.
+The default priority of 0 is not displayed. | ||||||||||||||||

-| opntrn | The value of @@trancount for the process, blank if this is 0.
-Note that if a process has a value here, but has NULL in command, and thus is idle, this indicates an orphaned transaction, something which can leads to trouble if the process is holding locks. | ||||||||||||||||
+opntrn | The value of @@trancount for the process, blank if this is 0.
+Note that if a process has a value here, but has NULL in command, and thus is idle, this indicates an orphaned transaction, something which can lead to trouble if the process is holding locks. | ||||||||||||||||

-| trninfo | A hyphenated value of five fields giving various tidbits about the transaction.
-Please see the table above for details. | ||||||||||||||||
+trninfo | A hyphenated value of five fields giving various titbits about the transaction.
+Please see the section Transaction Information below. | ||||||||||||||||

-| blklvl | When blank the process is
+blklvl | When blank the process is

 not blocked and is not blocking anyone.
 Double exclamation marks !!